yoeo/guesslang/docs/typehints.rst

   ex: `PyCharm <https://www.jetbrains.com/help/pycharm/type-hinting-in-product.html>`_

 Type hints are by nature **optional**.
-Adding or removing one or multiple type hints should not change the behaviour of a Python program.
+Adding or removing one or multiple type hints should not change the behavior of a Python program.

 How to use type hints?